Where to Stay in Lima: 10 Best Areas

 If these sorts of attractions appeal to you, you prefer to live and dine in luxury and you have money to burn, then San Isidro is an ideal spot to enjoy a refined and exclusive getaway in the heart of Lima.

-5. Chorrillos – Best Beach Resort Area to Stay in Lima
+5. Chorrillos – Best Beach Resort Area

 Chorrillos is a located to the south of Barranco, just along the coast.
 While it is on the outskirts of the inner city, it is still close enough to make travelling in to see the attractions fairly quick and easy.
 That said, this isn’t a location where the city life is the biggest selling point.